 These are a few of the major issues that can arise with NPP fuel elements and each can lead to what is called a “LEAKER FUEL ELEMENT” ie: a fuel element that has had some minute cracking or failure of the cladding around the fuel pellet which results in fission products to be dispersed in the primary coolant system.
 When the leaker fuel element is then placed in a spent fuel pool that same leak may seal up or it may open and release fission products directly into the spent fuel pool.
-The link above has a detailed section on fuel element leakage in operating reactors as well as spent fuel pool.
-The main result of a leaker element is the rise in gross activity levels, interaction with the leaker site and the water in the reactor or spent fuel pool.
-These leaked fission products can result in levels of activity which would not allow work to be done in the area and in the case of Fukushima, would be directly released into the atmosphere.
+The link above has a detailed section on fuel element leakage in operating reactors as well as spent fuel pools.
+The main result of a leaker element is the rise in gross activity levels, interaction with the leaker site, and the water in the reactor or spent fuel pool.
+These leaked fission products can result in levels of activity that would not allow work to be done in the area and in the case of Fukushima, would be directly released into the atmosphere.
 Increased levels of Xe133 is the main isotope that is watched for spotting a leaker.
-Iodines are also monitored for changes especially when the reactor is shutdown.
-The most common ratios utilized as indicators of fuel failure are: 133Xe to 135Xe, 133Xe to 138Xe or 85mKr to 87Kr.
+Iodines are also monitored for changes especially when the reactor is shut down.
+The most common ratios utilized as indicators of fuel failure are 133Xe to 135Xe, 133Xe to 138Xe, or 85mKr to 87Kr.
 A significant change in the value of such ratios is a clear indication of fuel failure.
 In addition, the presence of transuranic isotopes (actinides) in the primary coolant is an indication of the presence of fissile materials in the primary coolant due to erosion of fuel pellets through large defects.

 The most significant actinides are: